-Article 39: Know Your Client
+Article 38: Know Your Client

 - a) Before a capital market institution carries out any securities business for a client or for its account, it must obtain information from the client concerning the client's financial situation, investment experience and investment objectives relevant to the services to be provided.
-Such information must be obtained as a precondition to providing such services. - b) The information required under paragraph (a) of this Article must include, at a minimum, the information required by Annex 5.3(A) and a capital market Institution may be guided by the information stipulated in Annex 5.3(B). - c) The capital market institution must request an update of such information from each client under these Regulations, when there is any change to them upon such information expiry date, or at the end of the relevant time period specified by the capital market institution pursuant to the rules and polices approved by the capital market institution in accordance with the level of risks associated with the client, whichever is earlier, and the capital market institutions must perform a periodic review to study the need to update the information provided by the client at least once every five years, and the capital market institution shall establish permanent procedures and policies to achieve this. - d) If the client refuses to provide the information required under paragraph (a) of this Article, the capital market institution may not conduct any securities business for him. - e) A capital market institution must retain a record of all information obtained from the client pursuant to this Article.
+Such information must be obtained as a precondition to providing such services. - b) The information required under paragraph (a) of this Article must include, at a minimum, the information required by Annex 5.3(A) and a capital market Institution may be guided by the information stipulated in Annex 5.3(B). - c) The capital market institution must request an update of such information from each client under these Regulations, when there is any change to them, or at least once every three years, and the capital market institution shall establish permanent procedures and policies to achieve this. - d) If the client refuses to provide the information required under paragraph (a) of this Article, the capital market institution may not conduct any securities business for him.

+e) A capital market institution must retain a record of all information obtained from the client pursuant to this Article.